NCerenyildirim/AD2-BootcampProgress/Proje/TweenAnimationSample/README.md

 All animation components were created in a single animation file.

-*"Alpha"* is used to specify the opacity of an image.
+*Alpha* is used to specify the opacity of an image.

 *Scale* A resizing animation.When you specify pivotX and pivotY, there is a growth from the center outward.